 5.5.
 Instead of a general compensation according to the before mentioned regulation, the tour operator is entitled to claim its specific occurred costs respectively to the legal regulations.
 Those can also be higher than the before mentioned general compensations.
 In this case, the tour operator is obliged to proof the made expenses in detail.

 5.6.
-If after conclusion of the contract but no later than 7 days before the tour start, due to requests of the traveler, changes for a date which matches those in the trip description, occur, the tour operator is entitled to charge a change of booking fee of 15€.
+If after conclusion of the contract but no later than 7 days before the tour start, due to requests of the traveler, trip changes for dates which match those days in the trip description, occur, the tour operator is entitled to charge a change of booking fee of 15€.
 Request to change the booking, that occur after 7 days before the trip can only be done, if possible at all, by withdrawing the contract under the conditions in clause 5.3. and simultaneous new registration.
 This does not affect changes in the booking that only cause minor costs.

 5.7.
 The right of the customer to name a surrogate according to §651b BGB remains untouched through the above mentioned regulation.
 The tour operator is entitled to charge a fee for the change of booking.
-For a name change or departure city change a fee of 15€ applies.
+For a name change or departure city change that is requested till 8 days prior to trip departure, a fee of 15€ applies, per traveler.
 For package tours including flights, the tour company needs to be contacted if a name change is possible.
-For any name change/departure city change (if possible at all) that occurs after 7 days prior to the trip, a fee of 50€ applies.
+For any name change/departure city change (if possible at all) that occurs from the 7th day prior to the trip, a fee of 50€ applies.

 5.8.
 The conclusion of a travel cancellation insurance as well as an insurance to cover the costs for repatriation in case of sickness or accident is highly recommended as those are not included in the tour package price.